YCChenVictor/blog-frontend/_posts/computer_science/mindset/2023-01-05-grokking-simplicity-ch7.md

 ## Why?

-Stay immutable with legacy code
+Stay immutable with legacy code and other library designed with mutable data

 ## How?